 The mission of this program is to help Mount Zion Temple members in their moments of need.
 We reach out with an extra helping hand for members experiencing challenges with injury, sickness, mental health, grief, or other life stressors.

 We provide meals, rides, visitors, and shiva support.

 Mount Zion Cares!

 How can I get help?

-If you are a member of Mount Zion, ask the clergy, staff, or the Caring Community Director directly by phone or e-mail.
+If you are a member of Mount Zion, ask the clergy, staff, or the Congregational Engagement Director by e-mail.

 How can I volunteer?